NehangPatel23/Smart-Desk-UI-Project/README.md

 ### Prerequisites

 - Node.js and npm (Node Package Manager) should be installed on your system.
+If you don't have them installed, you can download and install Node.js from the official website: [Node.js Downloads](https://nodejs.org/en/download).

 ### Installation